 (b) for which expenditure was authorised under section 27(1) to meet the requirements of the previous year.

-(3) The authority conferred on the Treasurer by subsection (1) ceases to have effect —
+(3) The authority conferred on the Treasurer by subsection (1) ceases to have effect when the first of the following occurs —

+(a) if the end of the previous year —

+(i) is in an election year — at the end of the first 4 months of the current year;

-(a) at the end of the first 2 months of the current year; or
+(ii) is not in an election year — at the end of the first 2 months of the current year;

-(b) on the commencement of an Act granting supply for the current year,
+(b) on the commencement of an Act granting supply for the current year.

-whichever occurs first.

 (4) On the commencement of the Appropriation Acts appropriating the Consolidated Account for the current year, the payments and advances made by the Treasurer under subsection (1) to meet the requirements of the current year are taken to be expenditure appropriated by those Acts for the current year in respect of the purposes for which the payments and advances were made.

+[Section 24 amended: No. 12 of 2021 s.
+5.]

 25. Appropriations, saving and transfer of in certain cases

 (1) In this section —